 Motivation Speaking is often perceived as difficult because students feel that they lack the language or confidence to express themselves in English.
 Some students, particularly teenagers, feel embarrassed about speaking in front of the class.
 It is important, therefore, to ensure that the experience of speaking English is successful.
-Your expectations should be both clear and realistic.
-You can encourage students to speak by showing them that it is neither impossible nor painful.
-Tell your students when you expect them to use English: for example, reading aloud from texts, reading out answers to questions, and answering basic questions about themselves.
-Tell them that it is easy to score points in evaluation by doing this.
+Your expectations should be both clear and realistic, for example, reading aloud from texts, reading out answers to questions, and answering basic questions about themselves.

 Preparation Students often need time to think about what they are going to say.
 All of the speaking activities in English Plus are staged and structured in such a way that students should be able to read out answers or prepare a script if necessary.
 More able students may need less support, and you can encourage them to memorize lines or to look up from a script before speaking.
-Note that you should not abandon 'free speaking' (see below).